DFE-Digital/get-into-teaching-app/app/views/content/research.md

   it-takes-you-to-teach:
     name: attachment
     arguments:
-      text: Read the summary of findings
+      text: Read a summary of the career aspirations and what it takes to teach survey
       file_path: media/documents/it-takes-you-to-teach.pdf
       file_type: PDF
       file_size: 764KB